-Please furnish the following information to assist u s in corr ectly computing your State of Montana travel expense voucher:
+Please furnish the following information to as ssist us in corr ectly computing your State of Montana travel expense voucher:

 NAME:

 Address:

 City: Zip:

-Meeting Locat ion (City or Town):
+Meeting Locati ion (City or Town):

 Meeting Date:

-Mileage reimb oursement 56 ¢/mile effective 1/1/2 21
+Mileage reimb oursement .65.5 ¢/mile effec tive 1/1/23

 Date of depart ure to attend meeting: Time of departure to attend meeting:

 Time of arrival to attend meeting: Car miles traveled (one way):

 Date of depart ure to travel home: Time of arrival home (estimated):

-receipt-\$96.00 • vernight to attend the meeting, attach your motel or hotel If you were away from home overnight but have no receipt,
+please attach y approved rate are eligible for your motel/hotel receipt.
+Rein mbursement w r, plus tax.
+If yo vernight to attend the meeting, and paid for your own lodging, ill be at the current state rate of \$98 (effective 10/1/22) or the u were away from home overnight but have no receipt, you el times) (Effective 4/11/23)

-MEAL REIMBI URSEMENT (This is dependent on y your trav rel times)

-Morning meal \$ 7.50
+Morning meal \$ 8.25

-Midday meal \$ 8.50
+Midday meal \$ 9.25

-Evening meal \$14.50
+Evening meal \$16.00

-Total per day \$30.50
+Total per day \$33.50

-Signature of I Board Member Date
+Signature of I Board Member